 Subsection 5.
-Within the framework of this Act, the Danish Maritime Authority shall offer assistance to the European Commission and to the European Maritime Safety Agency about this Act and regulations within the field of this Act.
+Within the framework of this act, the Danish Maritime Authority shall offer assistance to the European Commission and to the European Maritime Safety Agency about this act and regulations within the field of this act.

 Section 20.
-The Minister for Economic and Business Affairs may lay down rules on the duty to report information in connection with ships' calls at Danish or foreign ports.
+The Minister for Business and Growth may lay down rules on the duty to report information in connection with ships' calls at Danish, including Greenland, or foreign ports.

 Subsection 2.
 The police may stop a recreational craft and examine it for faults and defects, including the necessary equipment, as well as check that the master is capable of legally navigating the craft.
-If the craft does not fulfil the provisions of the Act or the regulations issued pursuant to the Act, the police may prohibit the use of the craft until the conditions have been made legal.
+If the craft does not fulfil the provisions of the act or the regulations issued pursuant to the act, the police may prohibit the use of the craft until the conditions have been made legal.

 Subsection 3.
-Police, customs authorities, labour inspection and port authorities that become aware of circumstances in contravention of this Act or rules laid down pursuant to this Act shall notify the Danish Maritime Authority hereof.
+Police, customs authorities, labour inspection and port authorities that become aware of circumstances in contravention of this act or rules laid down pursuant to this act shall notify the Danish Maritime Authority hereof.
 The authority in question may lay down detailed rules concerning this.

 Subsection 4.
 A doctor who finds or suspects that a person has been exposed to harmful effects during the course of his work on board a ship shall notify the Danish Working Environment Service hereof.
-The Minister for Economic and Business Affairs may lay down detailed rules concerning this.
+The Minister for Business and Growth may lay down detailed rules concerning this.

 Subsection 5.
-The Minister for Economic and Business Affairs may lay down rules on the duty to report industrial accidents, cases of poisoning, occupational diseases and other circumstances of importance in terms of health and safety.
+The Minister for Business and Growth may lay down rules on the duty to report industrial accidents, cases of poisoning, occupational diseases and other circumstances of importance in terms of health and safety.